-A list of the corporations that are members of the unitary group filing for the reporting unitary filer must be enclosed with the return, noting each entity's federal identification number.
+A list of the corporations that are members of the unitary group filing for the reporting unitary filer must be enclosed with the return, noting each entity's federal employer identification number.
 The computation of apportionment factor for the combined group's members detailing the apportionment information for each entity must also be included.
 Entities that have a sales factor numerator greater than zero are taxable members.
 Each taxable member will be assigned a share of business income according to its relative share (its percentage share without considering any nontaxable member's share) of the unitary group's Indiana (adjusted) sales factors.

-Additional information concerning unitary requirements is available from the Tax Policy Division at taxpolicy@dor.in.gov or Tax Policy Directive #6 at www.in.gov/dor/3661.htm.
+Additional information concerning unitary requirements is available from the Tax Policy Division at taxpolicy@dor.in.gov or Tax Policy Directive #6 at www.in.gov/dor/legal-resources/tax-library/tax-policy-directives/.